 Examination of the throat and larynx

 When GERD affects the throat or larynx and causes symptoms of cough, hoarseness, or sore throat, patients often visit an ear, nose, and throat (ENT) specialist.
 The ENT specialist frequently finds signs of inflammation of the throat or larynx.
 Although diseases of the throat or larynx usually are the cause of the inflammation, sometimes GERD can be the cause.
 Accordingly, ENT specialists often try acid-suppressing treatment to confirm the diagnosis of GERD.
-This approach, however, has the same problems that, as discussed above, result from using the response to treatment to confirm GERD.
+This approach, however, has the same problems as discussed above, that result from using the response to treatment to confirm GERD.

 Next: GERD tests

 Viewers share their comments